 Here is the good news: Fall is the best time for your orchid to rebloom naturally.
 The cooler temperatures can trigger the regrowth process, and with a little TLC, you can ensure your orchid is ready to rebloom.

 During the vegetative stage, your plant will need rest to gain the energy it needs to rebloom.
-Here are a few things you can do to help it along:
+Here are a few things you can do to help it along.

 It depends.
 If your plant does not have buds, you can move your orchid to a cooler environment, like the front porch.